Bottom Depth Range: 165-240 feet (50-73 meters)

 Alderice Bank is located about 52.5 km (32.5 mi) southeast of Sonnier Banks, about 60 km (37 mi) west northwest of McGrail Bank, and 157 km (97 mi) east northeast of East Flower Garden Bank.
 The bank is an oval lying in an east-west direction, and covers an area of about 16 km2 (10 mi2).

 Three spectacular basalt spires of Late Cretaceous origin (~77 million years old) are found at Alderdice Bank.
 These are the oldest known exposed rocks on the continental shelf off of Texas and Louisiana, and unique geologic features for this region.
 The outcroppings crest at about 50 m (165 ft), with their bases at about 73 m (240 ft).

 Rich fish assemblages swarm around the outcroppings.
-Benthic invertebrates, such as basket stars, are conspicuous inhabitants of the basalt blocks, in addition to coralline algae, sponges, and bryozoans.
+Benthic invertebrates, such as basket stars, are conspicuous inhabitants of the basalt blocks, in addition to sea whips, sponges and branching bryozoan colonies.

-The video below shows footage of Alderdice Bank taken during ROV (remotely operated vehicle) explorations.
-It shows a variety of habitats and fish species seen at this bank.
-A full description of this video is available at our Northwest Banks Videos page.
-(3:10)
+A video of Alderdice Bank taken during ROV (remotely operated vehicle) and manned submersible explorations is available on our Northwest Banks Videos page.